MetaMask/metamask-docs/wallet/concepts/wallet-api.md

 description: Learn about the MetaMask Ethereum provider API.
 ---

-# About the MetaMask APIs
+# About the Wallet API

 MetaMask supports an [Ethereum provider API](#ethereum-provider-api), which wraps a [JSON-RPC API](#json-rpc-api).